Easter day

 and at the last day, be welcomed into your kingdom.
 Amen

-The Lenten Blessing
+The Easter Blessing

-and may the blessing of God Almighty:
+And may the blessing of God Almighty:

-The Dismissal
+The Easter Dismissal

 People: Thanks be to God.
+Alleluia, Alleluia!